 Vancouver International Airport is home to two satellite Vancouver Aquarium Marine Exhibits – a 114,000-litre main aquarium and a smaller 1,800-litre jellyfish aquarium – that house a rich collection of marine life native to British Columbia.

-YVR is Canada’s second busiest airport, serving approximately 17 million passengers in 2011 and handling more than 258,000 aircraft landings and take-offs on its runways.
+YVR is Canada’s second busiest airport, serving more than 17 million passengers in 2013 and handling more than 258,000 aircraft landings and take-offs on its runways.
 Here are a collection of fun and interesting facts about YVR and its Sea Island home.

 Ground Run-up Enclosure